DefinitelyTyped/tsd/README.md

 It is recommend you use an intelligent parsing IDE (WebStorm or VisualStudio) and a big screen (or two) on a properly powerful workstation.

 Code looks best with tabs rendered at 4 spaces (3 is nice too, or 6 or 8..
 I don't really care, because [smart-tabs](http://www.emacswiki.org/SmartTabs) are awesome like that).
 The gruntfile uses slightly harsh [JSHint](https://github.com/jshint/jshint) and [TSLint](https://github.com/palantir/tslint) settings to enforce code style, but there is an [`.editorconfig`](http://editorconfig.org/) to elevate some of the pain.

+Master branch is the release version, new development happens currently in [dev/next](https://github.com/DefinitelyTyped/tsd/tree/dev/next) branch: probably broken and regularly rebased for near future.

 ## Contribute